When was the last time you had your cholesterol checked?

 Good sources of polyunsaturated and monounsaturated fats include:

-Fish (Atlantic and Australian salmon, blue-eye trevalla, blue mackerel, canned sardines, canned salmon and some varieties of canned tuna), tahini, avocados, margarine spreads based on olive and canola oils, canola oil, olive oil, pine nuts, hazelnuts, almonds, cashews, peanuts, macadamias, pecans and pistachios.
+Fish (Atlantic and Australian salmon, blue-eye trevalla, blue mackerel, canned sardines, canned salmon and some varieties of canned tuna), tahini, avocados, margarine spreads based on olive and canola, organic canola oil, olive oil, pine nuts, hazelnuts, almonds, cashews, peanuts, macadamias, pecans and pistachios.